suhuf/Salah-Time-grabber-WIP/README.md

 **Works in progress:**

-Now adding Arduino display (for practice with embedding python with arduino IDE) plan on adding times from python script into "Arduino IDE":
+Now adding Arduino display (for practice with embedding python into Arduino IDE) plan on adding times from python script into "Arduino IDE":

 Video: